 Clinical nutritionists often work in hospitals, nursing homes and other facilities.
 Collaborating with doctors and other health providers, they develop nutrition programs aligned with patients' medical needs.
 Either as self-employed or contract employees, nutritional consultants may work for health care facilities, athletic teams or individual clients to implement diet or weight-loss programs.

 Aspiring nutritionists usually study subjects such as biology, chemistry, nutrition and physiology en route to a bachelor's degree in nutrition or a related field.
 They also might complete courses in business administration and psychology.
 According to the BLS, most states require nutritionists to be either licensed, certified or registered, though these requirements may vary.
 A key certification, though voluntary, is the Registered Dietitian credential offered by the American Dietetic Association.
-The U.S. Bureau of Labor Statistics (BLS) reported that dietitians and nutritionists are expected to see 16% job growth from 2014-2024.
-As of May 2015, the median annual salary for these professionals was $57,910, also according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reported that dietitians and nutritionists are expected to see 11% job growth from 2018-2028, which is much faster than the average.
+As of May 2018, the median annual salary for these professionals was $60,370, also according to the BLS.

 Health administrators must balance three key ingredients - business, science and politics - to provide effective services and ensure the sustainability of those services, according to the Association of Schools of Public Health (www.asph.org).
 A knowledge of or specialization in finance, economics or health policy could be beneficial in the field of health administration.